-Time-shares are vacation homes that multiple people own together and share the use of.
-When you purchase a timeshare in the U.S., you will typically have legal title to the property, with your name, and the names of the other owners of the timeshare unit, on the deed.
+Time-shares are vacation homes that multiple people own together and share use of.
+When you purchase a timeshare in the U.S., you will typically have legal title to the property, with your name and the names of the other owners of the timeshare unit on the deed.

-You are legally entitled to get rid of your timeshare interests at any time, as would be the case with other real estate.
-Unfortunately, there is a limited resale market for timeshares, and when timeshares are sold, many are sold at a loss because they were initially purchased at an inflated price.
-(See the Nolo article How to Deduct a Loss on a Timeshare Sale for more on the subject.)
+You are legally entitled to get rid of your timeshare interest at any time, as would be the case with other forms of real estate.
+Unfortunately, there is a limited resale market for timeshares, and when they're sold, many are sold at a loss, because they were initially purchased at an inflated price.
+(See How to Deduct a Loss on a Timeshare Sale for more on the subject.)

 It's often impossible for timeshare owners to sell their interests at any price.
 As a result, many timeshare owners seek to give their interests to charity.
 However, many charities refuse to accept gifts of timeshares because of the annual costs involved in owning a timeshare.

 If you are able to donate your timeshare to a charity, you'll be able to take a charitable tax deduction on your taxes provided that you itemize your personal deductions on IRS Schedule A. The deduction is equal to the fair market value of the timeshare at the time of the gift, minus the amount of any depreciation deductions taken on the property (usually applicable only where the timeshare was rented out).

 If your timeshare is worth more than $5,000, you'll have to get it appraised, following IRS rules, which include the following: